Five of the most valuable digital tools for freelancers

 1) A well-designed website

-A well-designed website is an essential tool that every freelancer should have, no matter what industry you are in.
-Indeed, this is why many people choose a digital marketing agency.
+A well-designed website is an essential tool that every freelancer should have, no matter what industry you are in, which is why many people choose a digital web agency.

 Your website is not just a way for potential customers to get in contact with you, but it’s also an online representation of your brand.
 If you work in a creative industry, for example, your site should be inspired by your style.
 This will help visitors quickly ascertain the type of work you do.